October 11, 2024

 SEACOM is privately owned and operated, making it agile and adaptable to the needs of the customer.
 This makes us the preferred ICT and internet connectivity partner for African businesses and peripheral service providers.
 We can guarantee high-speed, low-latency and secure internet connections to corporates and small enterprises.

-For more information on our internet and voice solutions, follow us on LinkedIn, Facebook or Twitter.
-Keep an eye on our news section for insightful articles and relevant news stories on African ICT, internet connectivity and our leading cloud and security solutions.
+For more information on our ICT solutions, follow us on LinkedIn, Facebook or X. Keep an eye on our news section for insightful articles and relevant news stories on African ICT, internet connectivity and our leading cloud and security solutions.